 You also risk the ability of your business to operate, as missing a service of process or other important legal documents from the Secretary of State may cause you to lose your ability to legally operate your business in Maine.
 Acting as your own registered agent will also require you to list your name and address on your Certificate of Formation, which will then cause your name and address to be listed on the public record.

-Fortunately, there are professional services in Maine that are available to help.
+Fortunately, professional services in Maine are available to help.
 You can choose to enlist a professional Maine registered agent service to act as your legal point of contact and accept service of process on behalf of your LLC.
 Using a registered agent service will also allow you to keep your information off the public record.
 When you hire a registered agent service for your Maine LLC, they will register their name and address on your Certificate of Formation.
 This will allow you to keep your information off the public record and secure from online criminals.

 The only real downside to using professional registered agent service is that they can cost between $99–$299 per year.
 Considering the risks of acting as your own registered agent though, it’s worth the investment for new LLC owners to use a professional Maine registered agent service.

-4. Sign And File Your Certificate of Formation
+4. Sign and File Your Certificate of Formation

 After appointing your registered agent and choosing your LLC name, it’s time to sign and file your Certificate of Formation with the Secretary of State.